New for 2017: Utilities are incorporated into your annual tax notice

 Utility taxes cover the cost of operating and maintaining Village water and sewer services.

-Payments must be received by the Village Office on or before December 31, 2016 to avoid penalties, and can be made monthly, quarterly or annually.
+Payments are due and payable on the due date of your property taxes to avoid penalties, and can be made monthly, quarterly or annually.
 Postmarks on mailed remittances will not be considered as date of payment.

 How do I pay my utility taxes?